BRB67/17uote3ollection/173Life/173Life..md

 		food, such as cereals, fruits, and vegetables, or indirectly as in the fodder and grains fed to livestock which are consumed as food.

+##### Quote 6

+	As written in The Botany Coloring Book
+	>"During the energy-capturing, food producing process of photosynthesis, green plants split water and release oxygen into the atmosphere.